son and I have been preaching for some weeks on my latest

 when you face the contradictions in life, you recognize

-Friday, because you see the ultimate contradiction is when
+Good Friday, because you see the ultimate contradiction

-death contradicts life.
+is when death contradicts life.
 Which is true?
-Which is the ultimate?
+Which is

-and mercy, between punitive behavior and forgiveness, between
+justice and mercy, between punitive behavior and forgiveness,

-law and grace, between death and life.
-The soldier looked
+between law and grace, between death and life.
+The soldier

 (Luke 23:35) And that's the truth.
 Jesus Christ could